NevinKM14/File_Tools/README.md

 # File_Tools
-Tools to help read different types of files.
+Tools to help extract information from different types of files using Java.
-Written in Java using the Apache POI and JExcel Libraries
+Written in Java, using the Apache POI and JExcel Libraries